bobbingwide/oik/README.md

 12. oik options - More information for [bw_show_googlemap]

 ## Upgrade Notice
+# 2.5
+Tested with WordPress 4.2 and WordPress MultiSite.
+Contains security fix for workaround for shortcode pagination problems.

 # 2.5-beta.0409
 Workaround for shortcode pagination problems.
 See WordPress TRAC #31939